Case Study: PepsiCo - Leading F&B brand

 - preferred hotel rates across 3 GDS audited and loaded into booking system with more than 7,500 rate audits completed in 40 days

-- traveller handbooks delivered in all markets detailing “how to” of PepsiCo’s travel program, provided in English and local language where required
+- traveller handbooks delivered in all markets detailing “how to” of PepsiCo’s travel programme, provided in English and local language where required

 - end to end travel booking process launched including air, hotel, car, visa and leisure services

-The swift implementation of the end to end service model and travel program saw a very strong shift in quantifiable results from the program, including:
+The swift implementation of the end to end service model and travel programme saw a very strong shift in quantifiable results from the programme, including:

 - average hotel room rate reduction of 12%

-- recommendations for a further USD1 million in program savings through improvement of existing airline contracts and engaging new airline contracts
+- recommendations for a further USD1 million in programme savings through improvement of existing airline contracts and engaging new airline contracts

 - post implementation survey – 80% customer satisfaction score